batonac/PdfPresenter/README.md

 ### Workflow

 1. **Editor Mode** (opens by default):
-   - Click "Import File" to load a PDF
+   - Click "Browse Folder" in the navigation sidebar to select a folder with PDFs
+   - PDF files appear in the navigation tree
+   - **Double-click** a PDF file to import it
+   - **Drag and drop** PDF files from the navigation tree into the slide organizer
+   - Or use "Import PDF" to select files manually
+   - In the slide organizer:
-   - Drag and drop thumbnails to reorder slides
+     - Drag thumbnails to reorder slides
+     - Select and delete unwanted slides
+     - Adjust thumbnail size with the slider
+   - Use navigation actions:
+     - "Export PDF" to save your organized slides
-   - Click "Remove Page" to delete the selected slide
+     - "Remove Page" to delete selected slide
-   - Click "Present" to start presentation mode
+     - "Present" to start presentation mode

 2. **Presentation Mode**:
    - Presenter view shows current slide preview, notes, and timer